Q1. Why do we need new biosecurity legislation?

 This is why a robust legal framework is needed to govern the operation of private certification schemes in Tasmania.
 Under the Biosecurity Bill, industry based biosecurity certification; auditing and accreditation activities will be subject to the regulatory oversight of Biosecurity Tasmania.
 A private certifier who fails to meet with Biosecurity Tasmania’s regulatory standards can have their accreditation to operate in Tasmania cancelled or suspended, and may even face criminal sanctions in certain circumstances.

-And a major advantage of the new legislation is it will have clear extra-territorial operation, which is uncertain under the old legislation.
+In addition, a major advantage of the new legislation is it will have clear extra-territorial operation, which is uncertain under the old legislation.
 This means it can cover the activities of persons in mainland States who are engaged in importing and certify imports to Tasmania.

 Q13.
 How will the new legislation provide for compensating persons who suffer economic loss as a result of an outbreak of a pest or disease?